If you have more questions please contact us and we will be happy to help you.

 How high can you build with them?
 [Back to top]

-Can I build with a frame?
+Can I build within structural frame?
 [Back to top]

 Do you build them onsite?
 [Back to top]

-No, ModCell® is an offsite prefabricated panel system - (see below)
+No, ModCell® is an offsite prefabricated panel system.

 Where are they made?
 [Back to top]

-ModCell® panels are either fabricate in a central manufacturing unit or within a local ‘Flying Factory™’.
-If ‘Flying Factory™ option is chosen we work with local farmers to identify a source of straw and a suitable location to assemble ModCell® panels, normally within 3 - 15 miles of the construction site.
-By using local skills labour and materials, we keep more of the project’s value within the local economy and reduce CO2 emissions.
+ModCell® Panels are either fabricated in regional manufacturing units or within a local ‘Flying Factory™’.
+If ‘Flying Factory™ option is chosen we endeavour to assemble the ModCell® panels within 3 - 15 miles of the construction site.
+Using local skills labour and materials, we keep more of the project’s value within the local economy and reduce CO2 emissions.

 What quality controls do you have?
 [Back to top]

-ModCell® panels are entirely manufactured and assembled under controlled conditions.
+ModCell® is an ISO 9001-2015 certified company.
+Panels are entirely manufactured and assembled under controlled conditions.
 The quality of each panel is assured and signed off at various stages during manufacture.
 ModCell® is delivered to site as fully closed panels.
 Moisture content levels are constantly monitored throughout the manufacturing and delivery process.

 What is the lead time?
 [Back to top]